Portfolio > Identity

 An innovative interactive dealership concept developed by Chrysler needed a name and identity that reflected the intent of the concept, would appeal to their intended audience, integrate well with the existing Chrysler brand and function globally.
 The name “modus” reflects the revolutionary method for automotive retailing which dramatically simplified the car buying process and created a more engaging and inspiring environment.

-Client: RPA (now Fitch) for Chrysler Credits: Naming: Tim Smith; Identity and Environmental Graphic Design: Tim Smith, Interior and Fixture Design: Michael Torok; Account Management: Aaron Spiess
+Credits: Naming: Tim Smith; Identity and Environmental Graphic Design: Tim Smith, Interior and Fixture Design: Michael Torok; Account Management: Aaron Spiess

 NOGOLOGO Show Logo